gmrandazzo/BBG/README.md

 5) Train the model: train.py dataset.features.target.csv out_model
    Check the training results and see if classification exceed 0.90 in Precision-Recall Average Area and Accuracy score.

-6) Modify the path of bbgdaemon.bash by editing the DIRNAME and MODEL paths.
+6) Modify the path of malebbadaemon.bash by editing the DIRNAME and MODEL paths.
-   If you want, you can modify also the tollerance treshold. vim src/bbgdaemon.bash
+   If you want, you can modify also the tollerance treshold. vim src/malebbadaemon.bash

-7) Copy into fail2ban the filter and the jail: cp src/fail2ban/filter.d/bbg.conf /etc/fail2ban/filter.d/bbg.conf
+7) Copy into fail2ban the filter and the jail: cp src/fail2ban/filter.d/malebba.conf /etc/fail2ban/filter.d/bbg.conf
-   cp src/fail2ban/jail.d/bbg.conf /etc/fail2ban/jail.d/bbg.conf
+   cp src/fail2ban/jail.d/malebba.conf /etc/fail2ban/jail.d/bbg.conf
    Modify the jail using your preferred parameters.

-8) Copy the systemd service file and modify the BBG path cp src/systemd/system/bbg.service /etc/systemd/system/bbg.service vim /etc/systemd/system/bbg.service
+8) Copy the systemd service file and modify the MALEBBA path cp src/systemd/system/malebba.service /etc/systemd/system/bbg.service vim /etc/systemd/system/malebba.service

 9) Install the systemd services and run it.